MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-trial.md

 [!include [banner](../includes/banner.md)]

-This article explains how to subscribe to a partner offer to deploy a Microsoft Dynamics 365 Deploy a Commerce trial (Preview) environment.
+This article explains how to subscribe to a partner offer to deploy a Microsoft Dynamics 365 Commerce trial (Preview) environment.

 By subscribing to a Dynamics 365 Commerce trial (Preview), you can automatically deploy a trial Commerce environment by completing a questionnaire that provisions Commerce headquarters and Commerce Scale Unit (CSU) and its related components as applicable.